leonardohenrique/spring-boot-graphiql-demo/README.md

-# Spring Boot Graphiql Demo
+# Spring Boot GraphQL Demo
 A simple demo of Spring Boot 2 with GraphQL

 ### Requirements